 According to the Uganda Police Force, the operation to arrest the culprits is still ongoing with the close coordination of their police counterparts from the DRC, with whom they have been working with for the last 6 days.
 It is reported that arrests have been made in that regard.

 The Queen Elizabeth National Park is open and safe for visitation and Uganda safaris continue to go on smoothly.

 Through the Uganda Wildlife Authority and security agencies, new measures as well as strict guidelines to avoid similar incidents have been put in place.
 Security has been tightened in all of Uganda’s national parks for tourists’ safety.
-Tourists are encouraged to continue undertaking Uganda wildlife safaris and to enjoy wildlife abundance in the Pearl of Africa.
+Tourists are encouraged to continue undertaking safari to Uganda and to enjoy wildlife abundance in the Pearl of Africa.

 We wish both, Ms. Kimberley Sue Endicott and her safari guide, Jean Paul Mirenge, a happy reunion with their families, as security forces continue to appraise the kidnap and rescue operation, to ensure such an occurrence does not happen again.

 Bestowed by nature with immense water bodies, unremarkable wildlife, a spectacular landscape and hospitable people, Uganda is a great place for exceptional safari memories.

 Placed within the Nile basin in the East African region, Uganda lies along coordinates 1000N and 32000E on both sides of the equator.
 Situated West of Kenya, East of the Democratic Republic of Congo, South of South Sudan and North of Tanzania and Rwanda.
 Uganda is a land locked country, without any hinderances to thrilling adventures because of the immense water bodies like the Nile river which is the world’s longest river and Lake Victoria which is the world’s largest continental lake.